Top 20 BEST Valorant Skins [2023]

 Infantry Skin Pack

 The Infantry Bundle is a simple and good-looking collection.
 It’s subtle, deadly, and perfect for lovers of vintage weapons or just previous warfare.
-Considering the price of the Infantry skin pack, it turns out to be of major value.
+The Infantry Bundle is designed in an ancient way, which makes the weapons look like they were recovered from World War 1.

 The Infantry skin pack comes with five different weapons.
 They are Ghost, Guardian, Spectre, Operator, and Ares.
 These weapons do not have any finisher, equipping, or kill animation.
 The Infantry Bundle will cost you only 2,930 VP, and each weapon will cost you 875 VP.